JaliloH/JaliloH/README.md

 # 👋 Welcome to My GitHub Profile!

 <p align="center">
-  Hi there!
-I'm **Jalilo Hammida**, a recent computer science graduate and passionate **Software Developer** with a love for full-stack and cloud development!
+  Hi there! 👋 I'm <strong>Jalilo Hammida</strong>, a recent computer science graduate and passionate <strong>Software Developer</strong> with a love for full-stack and cloud development!
   I previously worked at Benafica where I gained valuable real world expierence with various languages and frameworks!
 Now, I'm working on personal projects while actively seeking software development roles. *. 🚀
 </p>
 ---